metaspace2020/metaspace/metaspace/webapp/src/tours/intro/steps/10-datasets.md

 route: 'datasets'
 ---

-Latest datasets are listed here.
-This is handy when you upload multiple related datasets on the same day.
-But that's just scratching the surface: try clicking on a lab name, for example!
+The latest annotated datasets from all submitters are shown here.
+If you just submitted one it should be near the top - click on 'Browse annotations' to jump to the molecules.

+If you're looking for an earlier dataset then try 'Select lab' from the 'Add filter' box